 If I studied at a school where the language of instruction was English, do I have to take the TOEFL?

 Possibly.
 Please see the Graduate School’s for further specifications concerning the language proficiency requirement and exceptions.

 Can non-U.S. students get teaching assistantships?

 All Ph.D. students admitted to our program are considered for research and teaching assistantships.
 Many of these assistantships require very high levels of skill in written and spoken English; particularly in public speaking and writing classes.
 Additionally, anyone receiving a graduate assistantship must be eligible to work in the United States.
-Please see the International Students and Scholars Office’s website for additional information about working in the United States.
+Please see the Office of Global Learning's website for additional information about working in the United States.